asks-consulting/netbox/README.md

 > it proxies to gunicorn on port `8001`.
 > https://github.com/netbox-community/netbox/discussions/8598

 + Import the database.

-Testing this now.
+OK!

 + Test Netbox.
 Was migration successful?

-+ Then upgrade PostgreSQL to v12.
-+ Then upgrade Netbox itself to the latest version.
-(Run its `upgrade.sh` script).
-+ Verify it all still works, then make a new database dump.
+Looks good.

++ Now try again with PostgreSQL v12, Python 3.8 and the latest Netbox version (restore from dump as before).
+  This had to be done in steps:

+  + imported database dump from v2.5.12 into Netbox v2.11.12 - OK.
+  + created new database dump: `sudo su - postgres && pg_dump netbox > netbox-v2.11.12.sqlpg_dump netbox > netbox-v2.11.12.sql`.
+Saved.

 Now we should be able to safely migrate Netbox to its final home on `taipei`, targeting the latest version of Netbox.